-Weekly UN Country Team meetings include regular updates on political issues in Sierra Leone, provided by the Political Affairs Unit at UNIPSIL, and security updates provided by the Field Security Coordination Officer.
-At these meetings, key UN assistance issues are discussed and decisions are made concerning the UN system’s contribution to the achievement of the national development agenda.
+Weekly UN Country Team meetings include regular updates on political issues in Sierra Leone and security updates provided by the Field Security Coordination Officer.
+At these meetings, key UN assistance issues are discussed and decisions are made concerning the UN system’s contribution to the achievement of the national development agenda - The Agenda for Prosperity.

 Working together with one aim

 The UN family recognizes its joint responsibility for a common strategy that defines our programmes and shapes our activities in line with the national development strategy in order to support the continued progress of Sierra Leone.